Publications

 04/2026

-This leaflet aims to enhance understanding of the role of fertilizers in agrifood systems by addressing key questions in a clear and accessible format.
-It provides insights into the impact of fertilizers on sustainable agriculture, their role in plant nutrition, soil fertility and crop production, and FAO’s related work.
+This leaflet aims to enhance understanding of the role of pesticides in agrifood systems by addressing key questions in a clear and accessible format.
+It provides insights into the impact of pesticides on sustainable agriculture, their role in managing pest threats to food security, and the FAO’s related work.